aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/docsaveoptions/_index.md

 ```

 Sets a value determining if fields of certain types should be updated before saving the document to a fixed page format.
 Default value for this property is  true .

+ **Remarks:**

 Allows to specify whether to mimic or not MS Word behavior.

 **Parameters:**
 | Parameter | Type | Description |